cmu-sei/crucible/docs/cite/index.md

 ### Actions

 The following image shows the Actions Administration Page.
-Here administrators can add, edit, and delete actions.
+Here,administrators can add, edit, and delete actions.

-However, users who can submit scores on behalf of their team also can add suggested actions to the CITE dashboard.
+However, users who can submit scores on behalf of their team can also add suggested actions to the CITE dashboard.
 The use of actions will allow the team members to customize their response by tracking tasks during the exercise.
 These actions remain internal to the team and will not be visible to other participants.

 ![Actions Admin OE](../assets/img/actionsAdmin.png)

 **Add an Action**

-Assuming that the users has been granted the appropriate permissions by the exercise administrator, follow these steps to add an Action.
+Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add an Action.

 ![Add Action OE](../assets/img/addAction.png)